 My mission is to build socially beneficial, interpretable and theoretically substantiated machine learning systems.

-I started my PhD in the Cambridge-Tübingen program in machine learning in October 2017, where I am co-supervised by Bernhard Schölkopf at the Max Planck Institute for Intelligent Systems and Carl Rasmussen and Adrian Weller in the machine learning group at the University of Cambridge.
-I am a member of Pembroke College and funded by the Cambridge-Tübingen PhD fellowship with generous donations from Microsoft.
+I started my PhD in the Cambridge-Tübingen program in 2016, where I am co-supervised by Bernhard Schölkopf at the MPI for Intelligent Systems and Carl Rasmussen and Adrian Weller at the University of Cambridge.
+I am a member of Pembroke College, funded by the Cambridge-Tübingen PhD fellowship with generous donations from Microsoft.
 My prospective graduation year is 2020.

-Prior, I obtained an M.Sc. in both Mathematics and Physics from the University of Regensburg.
-During my studies I spent time at the High Energy Theory Group at Harvard, where I worked with Paul Chesler and Wilke van der Schee on simulating holographic planar shock collisions, as well as at the Kavli Institute for Particle Astrophysics and Cosmology at Stanford, where I worked with William East and Tom Abel on simulations of gravitational wave formation during preheating.
+My background is in Physics and Mathematics.
+During my studies I spent time at Harvard, where I worked with Paul Chesler and Wilke van der Schee on simulating holographic planar shock collisions, as well as at Stanford, where I worked with William East and Tom Abel on simulating gravitational wave formation during preheating.

 Selected Publications & Projects